userfromgithub/ZodiacMaster/README.md

 ## Introduction to this project
 Zodiac Master robot scrape horoscope data based on the request from users.
 There are different types of categories and options for user to choose.
+All functions are provided in the form of buttons.

 ## Options
 1. start - to start or restart the robot